AntoniBrosa/formalization_universals_for_NLP/README.md

-2. Number of rows and columns:.
+2. Number of rows and columns:631/1

 3. Variables list: Not applicable.